grungreee/Camel-Time/README.md

 - Statistics window shows tracked processes with runtime information

 ### Managing Tracked Processes
-- Add processes: Use the "+" button in the main window
+- Add processes: Use the "Add tracked process" button in the main window
-- Remove processes: Use the "-" button and select the process to remove
+- Remove processes: Use the "Delete tracked program" button and select the process to remove
 - Configure settings: Access through the settings button

 ## Data Management